 How do the right storage methods keep chili powder from going bad?

-In most cases, how you store chili powder is what will determine how long it lasts.
+In most cases, how you store chili powder determines how long it lasts.
 As with all dry spices, you should keep chili powder away from light.
-It lasts longest when you keep it in the dark.
+It lasts the longest when you keep it in the dark.
 Light degrades the volatile oils that give chili powder its flavor.
-Heat can have the same effect so you should keep cool as well.
+Heat can have the same effect, so you should keep cool as well.

 Ideally, the container for your spices should be airtight.
 You can expect chili powder to last for up to three years if you store it correctly.
 Note that even under ideal storage conditions, you should still expect chili powder to lose some of its